-First we head to the War Memorial of Korea to have a quick look at the history of the war itself.
-I wish we had more time, since the museum has a lot of exhibits going on.
+First, we head to the War Memorial of Korea to have a quick look at the history of the war itself.
+I wish we had more time since the museum has a lot of exhibits going on.
 And it’s free!
 Next, we head to the border: the DMZ.
 On our way, we stopped for a quick lunch: bibimbap, a typical Korean dish that I will talk about in another article.

 A ROK (Republic of Korea) soldier escorted our bus bringing a more serious perspective to the tour.
-Some exchange students of University of Seoul totally ignored why the DMZ is known as the most dangerous border: despite its name, it is the most heavily militarized one in the world.
+Some exchange students of the University of Seoul totally ignored why the DMZ is known as the most dangerous border: despite its name, it is the most heavily militarized one in the world.

-I guess it was possible to feel the tension among the students, which became more noticeable the moment we signed a waver that says if you are wounded or killed because of hostile military action, the South Korean government can’t be held responsible, creating an atmosphere in the room that reflected this as a very serious business.
+I guess it was possible to feel the tension among the students, which became more noticeable the moment we signed a waiver that says if you are wounded or killed because of hostile military action, the South Korean government can’t be held responsible, creating an atmosphere in the room that reflected this as a very serious business.
 Rumor has it North Korean soldiers can fire at will if they feel threatened.
 Fear was in the air: some students hesitated and thought about not continuing with the tour.
 Luckily, they changed their minds.

 We went to the Joint Security Area (JSA), where South and North Korea stand face to face.
 We went inside the blue buildings used by both countries for diplomatic engagements.
-A conference table in the center of the room has a line of microphones down the middle, which respect the countries border.
-Somehow, I was standing in the north side and didn’t realize until now.
+A conference table in the center of the room has a line of microphones down the middle, which respects the countries border.
+Somehow, I was standing on the north side and didn’t realize until now.
 A ROK soldier was there so we could take pictures with him.
 One of my schoolmates noticed he has BB cream on (the tour guide confirmed this later), a clear sign that he was a South Korean.

-Outside the building the students took a group picture.
+Outside the building, the students took a group picture.
 Then, somebody noticed one North Korean soldier just outside the other building.
 We knew we were being watched, but this was the only person from the other side that we could see.

 We left the JSA with a bitter taste on our mouths because this place symbolizes the world’s last Cold War frontier.
 It’s hard to believe a war has not ended and sad to believe that most of the people that fight during it will not see the country unified.